 News Source: Blu | Welt | FAZ | Spiegel | rp-online

 You want to know more about gay travel and community news?
 Give us your like, share and follow our adventures on Instagram, Twitter, YouTube, and Facebook!

 Karl traveled to Brunei in 2009

 10 years ago, Karl traveled to the southeast of Asia, including the island of Borneo, where the orangutans are known to live.
-Even then the journey was not easy, he recalls.
+Even then, the journey was not easy, he recalls.
 Especially the shy inhabitants of Brunei remained in his memory.
-“The land is beautiful and the architecture is very impressive,” says Karl today.
+“The land is beautiful, and the architecture is very impressive,” says Karl today.
 “My journey took me to the primeval forest of Borneo, where I was able to wander through the rainforest in the treetops, traveling with my back then boyfriend Peter.
-But we banished all caresses and affectionate signs to our hotel room traveling only as travel partners and friends.
+But we banished all caresses and affectionate signs to our hotel room, traveling only as travel partners and friends.
 This circumstances, of course, significantly reduced the quality of traveling as a couple, but at least we were not threatened by the death penalty, which will apply from next week on not only for local LGBTQ+ but also for lesbian, gay and queer tourists.
-We from Couple of Men send love and support to the LGBTQ+ community to Brunei and hope that an international outcry will bring the turning point!
+We from Couple of Men send love and support to the LGBTQ+ community in Brunei and hope that an international outcry will bring the turning point!

 That’s why Gay Pride & CSD are still needed!